Gathering information to troubleshoot Zowe CLI

 # Profile configuration

-profiles folder stores connnection information.
+profiles folder stores connection information.

 Important!
 The profile directory might contain "sensitive" information, such as your mainframe password.
 You should obfuscate any sensitive references before providing configuration files.